webOS-TV-app-samples/WebStorage/README.md

 Unlike the local storage saves its value persistently, the session storage keeps its value on the browser only for the duration of the session.
 In the view of the app lifetime, it maintains a storage area that is available for the duration of the page session.
 For the webOS TV, you can see your stored values are cleared if you turn off your app after using the session storage in your app.
-For example, you are also able to use the session storage for the game score or item which has to be reset whenever the user starts a new game.

 Also, to check and retrieve the session storage, we added the clickcount() method in the below code.
 The following example counts the number of times a user has clicked a button, in the current session: